mikezbu/mikezbu/README.md

 ## Hi there, I'm Mike Bu 👋

-- 🔭 *I'm actively seeking a new full-time career opportunity in data science, data engineering, data analytics, or data consulting!
-Feel free to reach out!*

-- 💼 My current job is in Data Science at the Institute of Nuclear Power Operations (INPO).
-My work focuses on implementing data science projects such as data management and Natural Language Processing (NLP) to improve the functioning and regulation of nuclear power plants across the United States.
+- 💼 My current job is a Data Engineer at Cargill.
+My work focuses on implementing platform governance for data lineage and data architecture.

 - 📖 I'm pursuing a Master of Science in Computer Science from Georgia Tech as a part-time student, in parallel with my current job.
-My studies focus on the Interactive Intelligence specialization, as I learn about artificial intelligence principles and implement them in my career.
+My studies focus on the Artificial Intelligence specialization, as I learn about artificial intelligence principles and implement them in my career.

 - 🎓 I received my Bachelor of Science in Biological Engineering from the University of Georgia.